Darxo/Hardened/README.md

 - Faction Relation tooltips now show price multiplier from relation
 - Change mouse wheel zoom speed on the world map to 0.4 (up from 0.3)
 - Add Setting to control the mouse wheel zoom speed on the world map
+- Increase Alpha value of world party label background to 150 (up from 102)
+- Change name color of permanently hostile world enemies to use the same one, that temporary hostile enemies use, to improve readability
+- Add new orange world party name color for factions that have between 20 and 30 relation with the player
 - Add Setting (on) for displaying the exact Relation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Morale Reputation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Renown whenever its indirect term appears anywhere